-The Carnegie Unit and the Credit Hour

-The standard Carnegie Unit is defined as 120 hours of contact time with an instructor, which translates into one hour of instruction on a particular subject per day, five days a week, for twenty-four weeks annually.
+The Carnegie Unit and the Credit Hour The standard Carnegie Unit is defined as 120 hours of contact time with an instructor, which translates into one hour of instruction one particular subject per day, five days a week, for twenty four weeks annually.
 Most public high schools award credit based on this 120-hour standard (one credit for a course that lasts all year, or half a credit for a semester course).
-And, while state and district coursework requirements for graduation vary, most states require a minimum number of units, typically expressed as "Carnegie Units."
-A typical high school student earns six to seven credits per year over a four-wear program of high school.

-In higher education, students receive "credit hours," a metric derived from the Carnegie Unit and based on the number of "contact hours" students spend in class per week in a given semester.
-A typical three-credit course, for example, meets for three hours per week over a fifteen-week semester.
-A student, then, might earn fifteen credit hours per semester (fifteen is standard full-time registration for a semester, thirty for an academic year) en route to a four-year bachelor's degree requiring a total of t20 credits.
+And, while state and district coursework requirements for graduation vary most states require a minimum number of units, typically expressed as "Carnegie Units."
+A typical high school student earns sic to seven credit per year over a four-year program of high school.
+In higher education, students receive "credit hours," a metric derived from the Carnegie Unit and based on the number of "contact hours," students spend in class per week in a given semester.
+A typical three credit course, for example, meets for three hours per week over a fifteen week semester.
+A student, then, might earn fifteen credit hours per semester (lifteen is standard full-time registration for a simuater, thirty for an academic year) en route to a four-year bachelor's daggies requiring a total of 120 credits.